 The visual and performing arts are a centerpiece of The Ohio State University.
 Visit Arts and Culture to find out about the great art galleries, museums, and year-round performing arts events on campus and downtown.
 Of particular note: The Wexner Center for the Arts, located on campus, is Ohio State's multidisciplinary, international laboratory for the exploration and advancement of contemporary art.

 With a student budget in mind, Ohio State’s Discount Ticket Program (D-Tix) offers tickets to Columbus-area shows, museums, concerts, sporting events and more at an exclusive rate.
-D-Tix is funded by the student activity fee.
-Purchase D-Tix tickets at the Information Center in the Ohio Union.

 Student Life Disability Services collaborates with and empowers students who have disabilities in order to coordinate support services and programs that enable equal access to an education and university life.

 All students are required to have health insurance if they are enrolled at least half-time and in a degree program of study.
 Student Health Insurance manages this requirement and provides options to meet it, including a comprehensive Student Health Insurance Benefits Plan.

 Ohio State is a big, diverse city-within-a-city.
 Our broad mix of experiences and perspectives is essential to our strength as a university.
 It’s what defines us.
 It’s what allows us to each discover the very best we can be in a global world.
 Explore our diversity resources, a few of which are listed below.